jrparks/shopwp-ext/README.md

 With the use of the Shop WP plugin I have extended it through a separate plugin to allow for External Image Support using your product Shopify Images as the external external featured images directly from the CDN.

+The custom wps_products post type has been modified to show the external featured image from shopify with an option to manually update and remove the url.

 Also there is a CRON available to pull the updated image URLs once a day.
 I will change this to automatically ingest the correct image URL's once the appropriate hook is added to the Shop WP Pro plugin.

 Enjoy!